vincentbernat/eudyptula-boot/README.md

 system.

 Unfortunately, a change in overlayfs in Linux 4.2 prevents its use with 9P (change `4bacc9`).
-It seems a bug difficult to fix.
-As a workaround, see the `--readonly` option.
+This has been fixed in Linux 4.6 (change `b403f0`).
+The fix is also present in Linux 4.4.17+.
+As a workaround for affected kernels, see the `--readonly` option.

 [Eudyptula]: http://en.wikipedia.org/wiki/Eudyptula
 [challenge for the Linux kernel]: http://eudyptula-challenge.org/